halfbrained/cuda_console_complete/readme/readme.txt

 Plugin for CudaText.
-Adds Python auto-completion to the built-in Console.
+Adds Python auto-completion to the built-in Console, which can be triggered in several ways:

-Default hotkey:
-	Ctrl+Space - Completes current identifier in console
+	- in Console - "Ctrl+Space" hotkey

-Function can be accessed via the main menu: "Plugins > Console Auto-Completion".
+	- in Console and document tabs - menu item "Plugins > Console Auto-Complete > Complete", can be assigned to a hotkey via "Command Palette", but should not be "Ctrl+Space" in presence of other "Python" auto-completion.

-Also works in document tabs; this goes nicely with "Execute selected text in console" command from "CudaExt" plugin.
+Auto-completion in documents is nicely complemented by "Execute selected text in console" command from "CudaExt" plugin.
-Other auto-completion plugins will interfere with this plugin's functionality in document tabs if command in "Command Palette" is assigned "Ctrl+Space" hotkey.

 -----------------------------

-Several options are available to modify the behavior of the plugin.
+A few options are available to modify the behavior of the plugin.
 Can be accessed via main menu:
 "Options / Settings-pligins / Console Auto-Completion".

 - Show function parameters in auto-completion list